 Harborside's retail dispensaries serve both adult-use and medical cannabis customers.
 The Company's dispensary footprint was initially established in 2006, and today includes Harborside-branded dispensaries located in Oakland, San Jose, San Leandro and Desert Hot Springs, California.
-In addition, Harborside operates one dispensary in Eugene, Oregon under the Terpene Station brand (the "Terpene Station Dispensary").
-The dispensary located in Desert Hot Springs ("Harborside Desert Hot Springs") includes the only drive-thru cannabis dispensary in southern California and is operated under a management services agreement ("MSA") with Accucanna, LLC ("Accucanna"), an entity that the Company does not control.
+In addition, Harborside operates one dispensary in Eugene, Oregon under the Terpene Station brand.

+The dispensary located in Desert Hot Springs includes the only drive-thru cannabis dispensary in southern California and was operated under a management services agreement with Accucanna, LLC ("Accucanna"), the dispensary license holder.
+On September 2, 2021, the Company acquired 100% of the issued and outstanding equity interest of Accucanna, together with the real property related to the Desert Hot Springs dispensary (collectively, the "DHS Acquisition").
+The Company did not control Accucanna prior to completion of the DHS Acquisition.

 On December 18, 2020, the Company acquired a 21% ownership interest in FGW Haight, Inc. ("FGW"), a company that has the conditional use approval necessary to operate a retail cannabis dispensary in the Haight Ashbury area of San Francisco.
-The Company currently anticipates that FGW will open the Haight Ashbury dispensary in the fourth quarter of 2021.
+The Company currently anticipates that FGW will open the Haight Ashbury dispensary in the first quarter of 2022.